thinkful-ei-gecko/quizapp-JamesL-Laura/README.md

 # quizapp-JamesL-Laura
 A simple multiple-choice style quiz game.
 The theme for this version is trivia about the state of Minnesota.

-## This iss a pair-programming project.
-The collaborators are James L. and Laura E.
+## This is a pair-programming project by James L. and Laura E.

-###This app is built with:
+### This app is built with:
 - html
 - css
 - javascript